OktaEdu/es-delivery-ci4d-lab-guide/ci4d-lab-guide.md

 6. Scroll up and verify that your updated embedded CSS now appears in the code.

+7. Click the `Save to draft` button.

-7. Click the `Preview` button and observe the font color change of the header.
+8. Click the `Preview` button and observe the font color change of the header.

 ![Preview font color change](./.tour-resources/preview-header-color.gif)